Brief: Wondering which Ubuntu version are you using? Here’s how to check Ubuntu version, desktop environment and other relevant system information.

 What’s Xenial in the output?
 That’s the codename of the Ubuntu 16.04 release.
 You can read this article to know about Ubuntu naming convention.

 Some alternate ways to find Ubuntu version

 Alternatively, you can use either of the following commands to find Ubuntu version:

-I hope it answers your questions.
+I hope it helps you to find Ubuntu version and other system information.
 If you have suggestions to improve this article, feel free to drop it in the comment section.
 Ciao :)